 - Be patient.
 Allow your loved one as much time as necessary to complete tasks.
 It can be frustrating, but it is important to encourage them to work through activities at their own pace.

 - Help them develop strategies.
 People with TBIs can become very frustrated due to memory loss and fatigue.
 Like Carlos with his notebook, it can be very helpful to develop techniques your loved one can depend on.

 - Understand their fatigue.
 People suffering with brain trauma can become easily exhausted, particularly during the recovery stages and when undergoing multiple forms of therapy (e.g. physical, occupational, speech therapy).
 Understanding their stage of the healing process and catering support to their current needs is important for their care.

 - Support them psychologically.
 Caregivers and members of the care team are in an ideal position to identify what improves quality of life for someone with TBI.
 Focusing on their personal goals despite mood changes and physical symptoms can help a loved one feel fulfilled even after a brain injury limits what they can do.
 For instance, Carlos often feels lonely.
 Assisting him with his interpersonal and relationship-building goals are important for his overall emotional well-being.

 Caring for people with Traumatic Brain Injuries requires patience and attention to a wide array of individual needs.
 Carlos lives with a family that encourages his progress and provides support where they can to make him happy.
 His story is an example of how people with TBI can develop methods to cope with symptoms and lead a fulfilling life.

 Are you caring for a loved one with a TBI at home?
 Seniorlink could help.
-Learn more about our support program for caregivers of Medicaid-eligible friends and family members.
+Learn more about our coaching and support program for caregivers of Medicaid-eligible friends and family members.